Journal History

 Prof. Dr. Alistair M. S. Smith served as founding Editor-in-Chief.

-The United Nations’ International Strategy for Disaster Reduction (UNISDR) and the Global Wildland Fire Network were affiliated with Fire.
+The Global Wildland Fire Network was affiliated with Fire.

 2019